SAP-samples/partner-reference-application/Tutorials/44c-Multi-Tenancy-Features-EMail.md

 # Send E-Mails

 Put yourself in the shoes of a poetry slam manager who uses a poetry slam management application to manage the events.
 You want to send an email reminder to your artists and guests before the event.
-The Partner Reference application uses the [SAP Cloud SDK Mail Client](https://sap.github.io/cloud-sdk/docs/js/features/mail-client) to send e-mails to your e-mail servers.
+The Partner Reference Application uses the [SAP Cloud SDK Mail Client](https://sap.github.io/cloud-sdk/docs/js/features/mail-client) to send e-mails to your e-mail servers.
 A detailed [API reference](https://sap.github.io/cloud-sdk/api/v3/modules/sap_cloud_sdk_mail_client.html) is available, too.

 To explore this feature with the Poetry Slam Manager, you have two options:

-1. Clone the repository of the Partner Reference application.
+1. Clone the repository of the Partner Reference Application.
 Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

 2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.